htmlhint/atom-htmlhint/readme.md

 ## Usage

-HTMLHint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `cmd+alt+l` or run `Htmlhint` from the Command Palette.
+HTMLHint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `cmd+alt+l` on OS X or `ctrl-alt-l` on Windows and Linux.

 If you like you can even set it to validate while typing in the package settings.